 DS recognizes the important contribution that external support services make in assisting to identify, assess, and provide recommendations and support for students.
-Thus, the Director and Deputy Director of Inclusion alongside the SEN Lead / Head of Inclusion Head will keep an updated list of suitable external agencies for student referral in order to improve the provision of quality care and support to both students and parents.
+Thus, the Head of Inclusion will keep an updated list of suitable external agencies for student referral in order to improve the provision of quality care and support to both students and parents.
 A referral will always be in the best interest of the child and collaboration between the school and external agencies in-school is essential.
 Whenever considered necessary and appropriate students requiring support may be referred to: